wjdenny/wjdenny.github.io/content/@2017pachecovega_finding.md

 ---
 tags:
-  - source
+  - "source"
-  - topic/knowledge
+  - "topic/knowledge"
-  - topic/note-taking
+  - "topic/note-taking"
-  - topic/reading
+  - "topic/reading"
-  - topic/research
+  - "topic/research"
-aliases:
+alias: "Finding the most relevant information in a paper when reading: A three-step method (the AIC technique)"
-  - "Finding the most relevant information in a paper when reading: A three-step method (the AIC technique)"
+draft: false
 ---
 # Finding the most relevant information in a paper when reading: A three-step method (the AIC technique)